 - 1. Demonstrate attributes desirable of Biotechnology Professionals - a.
-Dependability - i.
-Demonstrate integrity, honesty and conscientiousness in work - ii.
-Accept responsibility for own actions - iii.
+Dependability - Demonstrate integrity, honesty and conscientiousness in work ii.
+Accept responsibility for own actions iii.
 Organize and complete work on schedule without sacrificing accuracy and reliability - iv.
-Follow established policies and procedures - v.
-Be punctual when required or assignment - b.
+Follow established policies and procedures v.Be punctual when required or assignment - b.
 Stability - i.
-Work effectively under conditions of stress and/or change - ii.
-Maintain professional demeanor under adverse conditions - c.
+Work effectively under conditions of stress and/or change ii.
+Maintain professional demeanor under adverse conditions d.
+Professionalism

+- c.
 Ability to interact effectively with others - i.
-Influence and contribute to a pleasant work environment - ii.
-Communicate with others in a professional and courteous manner - iii.
-Contribute willingly to the accomplishment of group endeavors - d.
-Professionalism - i.
+Influence and contribute to a pleasant work environment ii.
+Communicate with others in a professional and courteous manner iii.
+Contribute willingly to the accomplishment of group endeavors

+- i.
 Maintain a neat, clean, personal appearance complying with existing dress codes - ii.
-Show initiative and interest to improve technical skills and expand knowledge - iii.
-Investigate appropriate sources (literature and personnel) for technical and professional information - iv.
-Maintain confidentiality of patient and laboratory data can occur to assure successful transition to internships.
-The starred criteria are identified as essential behaviors that are expected of all students in the classroom and in internship settings.
+Show initiative and interest to improve technical skills and expand knowledge iii.
+Investigate appropriate sources (literature and personnel) for technical and professional information iv.
+Maintain confidentiality of patient and laboratory data

 Note: Students are evaluated based on the criteria listed above during the didactic courses using an Affective Evaluation Form.
 This form is completed twice (at the end of fall and at the end of spring semesters).
-Students are advised of the observations of the faculty so that changes in student behavior
+Students are advised of the observations of the faculty so that changes in student behavior can occur to assure successful transition to internships.
+The starred criteria are identified as essential behaviors that are expected of all students in the classroom and in internship settings.